armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-25-0.md

 {{< include "known-issues/ki-bake-var-file.md" >}}
 {{< include "known-issues/ki-lambda-ui-caching.md" >}}

+#### Incorrect UI

+This release includes an incorrect version of the UI.
+You may notice fields and pages that are missing or are present but not used by Armory Enterprise, such as Managed Pipeline Templates v2.

 #### Git repo artifact provider cannot checkout SHAs

 Only branches are currently supported.
 For more information, see [6363](https://github.com/spinnaker/spinnaker/issues/6363).